The Clear Edge

 • Delegatable hours > 20/week, both weeks

-• Can articulate what revenue activity you’d do with freed time (sales, delivery, strategy)
+• You can clearly state what revenue activity you’d do with freed time (sales, delivery, strategy)

 Example: